 Hotels

 If there is a hotel you really want to stay at, book it as soon as you can.
 Many small boutique hotels or luxury vacation rentals book out months, even years in advance for Christmas time!
-We also know people who started planning their trip at the end of January and found only 1 hotel with rooms available for their dates in March in Tamarindo.
+We also know people who booked trip at the end of January, only to find 1 hotel with rooms available for their dates in March in Tamarindo.
 And it was not a cheap hotel.

 We have personally made this mistake.
-We didn’t book a hotel in La Fortuna in July in advance and the only available one within our budget was one that was… not quite what we wanted.
+We didn’t book in advance our hotel in La Fortuna in July.
+Unfortunately, the only available one within our budget was one that was… not quite what we wanted.
 But it was our fault as we waited until the last minute.
 (July is a very busy time due to N. American and European summer vacation and Costa Rica mid-winter vacation).

 Read our Costa Rica trip planning timeline for more information.